FAlbanni/PlayVideoURL/README.md

  4. Click File Manager
  5. Click Add Source
  6. Click None
- 7. Type the following URL exactly how it is listed here **playvideourl.github.io** and click OK
+ 7. Type the following URL exactly **https://falbanni.github.io** and click OK
  8. Type **playvideourl** or another name for this media source and click OK
  9. Return to Kodi home-screen and Click Add-Ons
  10. Click the Open Package Icon